FedeClaudi/Term.jl/docs/src/adv/progressbars.md

 # Progress bars
-## General usage
+## Overview
 Progress bars!
 We all love progress bars, and julia has some great [progress bars](https://juliapackages.com/p/progressbars) packages.
 But this is `Term`, and `Term` too has its own progress bars API.
 We think you'll like it.
+If not, worry not! `Term`'s progress bars play well `ProgressLogging.jl`, scroll to the bottomof this page!

 !!! warning
     In the docs each "update" of the progress bar gets printed in a new line.
 This is not what it looks like in reality.